Posted: 12/03/2012 | December 3rd, 2012

 What one thing that you thought would be a challenge has turned out not to be?

-The packing list.
 I spent so much time and money trying to choose the best gear, and the reality is that I have very few things left that I originally brought with me.
 You don’t have to go out and buy a bunch of new stuff when prepping for a trip.
-You can do it all with things you already have at home, except maybe the backpack.
+You can do it all with things you already have at home, except maybe a travel backpack.

 What advice would you have for others who want to do what you are doing?

 Lauren is a prime example that you don’t need to be established to go out into the world.
 You can be young and broke but still manage to save enough for a trip around the world.
-She also shows that, as a young female, many of your fears are overblown, and you will manage to be okay using the same common sense you did back home.
+She also shows that, as a solo female traveler, many of your fears are overblown, and you will manage to be okay using the same common sense you did back home.

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
 I travel a certain way, but there are many ways to fund your trips and travel the world.
 I hope these stories show you that there is more than one way to travel and that it is within your grasp to reach your travel goals.
 Here are more examples of people who found a way to pay for their adventure around the world: